Udeme100/my-chrome-extension/README.md

 # my-chrome-extension
-This project simple  terms is to develop an extension that solves the common problem we all have—too many open tabs!
+This project, in simple  terms is to develop an extension that solves the common problem we all have—too many open tabs!